 Thirdly, that in these times, companies cannot afford not to know.
 It’s just too expensive.
 Employers are starting to view harassment same way as other corporate risks, and by keeping reporting levels low, the risk to organizations actually gets higher.

 Enters Vault, the world’s first Blockchain powered counter-harassment platform.
-It’s a platform which allows employees to record and report bullying, discrimination and sexual harassment as never before.
+It’s a platform which allows employees to record and report misconduct, discrimination and sexual harassment as never before.

 In addition to providing a safe digital space where people can privately store details and evidence of harassment incidents, Vault also introduces unique reporting enablers: our enablers empower employees to report their experiences by allowing them to know if they are part of a wider pattern of abuse by the same harasser.
 That’s important, given that majority of bullies and harassers are repeat offenders and they impact many people.